Awards + Scholarships

 The Pavel Molchanov Scholars Program is an endowed internship program at the University of North Carolina at Chapel Hill’s Institute for the Environment.
 The program is a partnership between the UNC Institute for the Environment and environmentally-focused small businesses, non-profit organizations and government institutions in North Carolina, South Carolina and Virginia.
 Each year undergraduate students are matched with an environmental internship where they gain hands-on, professional training.
 Each Molchanov Scholar receives a $5,000 stipend to support their summer experience.
 Learn more and apply now!

 A student applying for the Pate Scholars program must complete an online application and essay explaining how studying at an Institute for the Environment field site would enhance their educational experience.
-Only complete applications will be reviewed by a scholarship committee led by Dr. Gangi.
-All students applying need to have filed an application for financial aid (FAFSA).
+Only complete applications will be reviewed by a scholarship committee led by Susan Cohen.

 The Scurry Family Environmental Field Site Fund